 Now we can honestly claim that young people are “make a living from the city dump”.

 Numbers, second sources, and added information provide the context that turns an observation into a piece of journalism.

-Let's always seek out the second source.
-Let's determine never to allow a refusal to comment stop us finding an alternative second source.
-And let's also commit to finding the numbers that add the essential context and answer the "so what?" question that we should always be aiming to answer.
+Let’s always seek out the second source.
+Let’s determine never to allow a refusal to comment stop us finding an alternative second source, or worse still lead to us dropping the story.
+And let’s also commit to finding the numbers that add the essential context and answer the “so what?” question that we should always be aiming to answer.